anaaya2302/me-vs-CS231n/Notes/Optimization.md

 \end{cases}
 $$

-where sⱼ is the corrrect class and sᵧᵢ is the current incorrect class.
+where sⱼ is the incorrrect class and sᵧᵢ is the correct class.

 This can also be thought of as a max function: